Isham Jones: Career

 Jones was born in Coalton, Ohio, United States, to a musical and mining family.
 His father, Richard Isham Jones (1865–1945), was a violinist.
 The family moved to Saginaw, Michigan, where Jones grew up and started his first ensemble for church concerts.
-In 1911 one of Jones's earliest compositions "On the Alamo" was published by Tell Taylor Inc. (Taylor had formed a publishing company the year before when his song "Down by the Old Mill Stream" became a hit.)
+In 1911 one of Jones's earliest compositions "On the Alamo" was published by Tell Taylor Inc.

-In 1915 Jones moved to Chicago, Illinois.
+In 1915, Jones moved to Chicago, Illinois.
 He performed at the Green Mill Gardens, then began playing at Fred Mann's Rainbo Gardens.
 Chicago remained his home until 1932, when he settled in New York City.
 He also toured England with his orchestra in 1925.

-In 1917, he composed the tune "We're In The Army Now" (also known as "You're In the Army Now") when the United States entered World War I. The same tune was popular during World War II and it is played by the U.S. Army Band.
+In 1917, he composed the tune "We're in the Army Now" (also known as "You're in the Army Now") when the United States entered World War I. The same tune was popular during World War II and it is played by the U.S. Army Band.

 The Isham Jones band made a series of popular gramophone records for Brunswick throughout the 1920s.
 His first 26 sides, made at Rainbo Gardens, were credited to "Isham Jones' Rainbo Orchestra".
 By the end of 1920, the name was simply "Isham Jones' Orchestra".

 He led one of the most popular dance bands in the 1920s and 1930s.
 His first successful recording, "Wabash Blues" written by Dave Ringle and Fred Meinken, was recorded in 1921.
 This million-seller stayed for twelve weeks in the U.S. charts, six at No. 1.
 It was awarded a gold disc by the RIAA.
 Noted musicians who played in Jones's band included Louis Panico, Benny Goodman (although no records were made during the short time he was there), Woody Herman, Walt Yoder, and Roy Bargy.
 Reed virtuoso Al Gallodoro appeared briefly with Jones in 1933, taking part in a record date October 3.

 From the start, his Brunswick records were popular.
 There was a gap from October 1927 to June 1929 where Jones did not record due to disbanding and reorganization.